 Victoria Park Market | Hackney

 Every Sunday the Nightwalk – a beautiful pedestrianised street in Victoria Park – comes alive with a fresh produce and street food market.
-Visitors can bag themselves loaves of freshly made bread, cheeses, olive oils, ice-cream, and more, before tucking into plates of hand-made dumplings from Goyoza Guys or cheesy savoury crepes from Crêpes à La Carte.
-You’ll also often find live music, and there are stalls selling locally brewed craft beers and wine, round-ing it off into an ideal sunny afternoon.
+Visitors can bag themselves loaves of freshly made bread, cheeses, olive oils, ice cream, and more, before tucking into plates of hand-made dumplings from Gyoza Guys or cheesy savoury crepes from Crêpes à La Carte.
+You’ll also often find live music, and there are stalls selling locally brewed craft beers and wine, rounding it off into an ideal sunny afternoon.

 North Cross Road Market | Dulwich

 Dulwich’s North Cross Road already has a supremely browsable collection of delightful independent shops peppered along its width, so you might be tempted to think that the market springing up every Saturday is merely the icing on this retail cake.
 Well, allow us to disabuse you of this falsehood right now.
 The market is the cake.
-You see here, you’ll find dozens upon dozens of richly varied stalls, slinging goods ranging from pastries to Polaroids, from fish to furniture, jam to jewels, bread to bicycles, and everything in-between.
+Here you’ll find dozens upon dozens of richly varied stalls, slinging goods ranging from pastries to Polaroids, fish to furniture, bread to bicycles, and everything in-between.
 There’s also plenty of street food to get your mitts on – everything from tartiflette to a giant hog roast.
-You’ll want to get there early though as it’s known to sell out fast.
+You’ll want to get there early though, as it’s known to sell out fast.